Elemental Music & Dance Education

 • Education management and event organisation

-The study programme includes creative-design, artistic-technical, art and educational science as well as pedagogical-practical areas and is characterised by a consistent theory-practice relationship.
-Artistic competences are acquired and differentiated.
-It opens up working methods of contemporary elemental music and dance education including performative formats.
-From this, skills for teaching music and dance are derived and these are transferred into diverse, constantly reforming artistic-pedagogical contexts, with special consideration of social diversity.
+The degree programme will further students' creative and design skills as well as their artistic technique.
+The course is also characterised by a consistent theory-practice relationship: students will receive a theoretical grounding in art pedagogy and educational science, which is complemented by practical placements and teaching tasks.
+The acquisition and diversification of artistic competences also plays a central part in the course, opening up working methods of contemporary elemental music and dance education, including performative formats.
+This forms a basis from which skills for teaching music and dance are derived; these are then transferred into diverse, constantly reforming artistic-pedagogical contexts, with special consideration given to social diversity.

 From the 3rd semester onwards, one of the following specialisations can be chosen:

-Instrument/vocal, dance, or music and dance in inclusion and diversity.
+Instrument/vocal, dance, or music & dance in inclusion and diversity contexts.

-The following competences in particular are acquired in the degree programme:
+The following competences in particular are acquired during the degree programme:

 • The ability to teach general musical as well as instrumental/vocal and dance competences.

-• The ability to differentiate artistic competences, especially in improvisation and composition independently and in practice with diverse target groups.
+• The diversification of artistic competences, especially in improvisation and composition, independently and in practice with diverse target groups.

 • The ability to plan, implement and document artistic and artistic-pedagogical projects

-• The ability to act pedagogically responsibly in diversity contexts on the basis of current scientific knowledge.
+• The ability to work in diversity contexts in a pedagogically responsible way, on the basis of current scientific and pedagogical knowledge.

 • The ability to shape creative processes cooperatively and collaboratively